CallmeAkshit/System-Design-Food-Ordering/README.md

   For every row,

-    There will be unique customerID (PRIMARY KEY)
+    There will be unique customerID (PRIMARY KEY, INDEXED)

     Address of the customer (Can be further linked with some weak attributes like Locality, City, State etc.)

-    Contact Number of the customer (PRIMARY KEY)
+    Contact Number of the customer (PRIMARY KEY, INDEXED)

 2. Order Table -